hackerfactor/SEAL/SPECIFICATION.md

 - A 1024-bit RSA key pair should generate a 1024-bit (128 byte) signature.
 - A 2048-bit RSA key pair should generate a 2048-bit (256 byte) signature.
 (The shortest length considered 'strong' by today's standards.)

 There exist other public/private key systems, such as DSA (Digital Signature Algorithm), Elliptic Curve, and Lattice-based Cryptography.
 However, RSA is currently widely used for digital signatures.
+The current VIDA version only supports RSA; others may be added later.

 ## Key Generation
 VIDA relies on a public/private key pair.
 (Key creation uses the same steps DKIM uses to create keys for email signing.)